China reports fewer coronavirus cases but infections from Russia a worry

 BEIJING (Reuters) - China reported on Wednesday a decline in new confirmed cases of the coronavirus in the mainland, although an increasing number of local transmissions in its far northeast bordering Russia remained a concern for authorities.

 China reported 46 new confirmed cases on Tuesday compared with 89 cases a day earlier, according to the National Health Commission.

-Of the new cases, 36 involved travellers arriving in China from overseas, compared with 86 imported cases a day earlier.
+Of the new cases, 36 involved travellers arriving in China from overseas, compared with 86 a day earlier.

 The 10 remaining cases were new locally transmitted infections, with Heilongjiang province accounting for eight of them and southern Guangdong province two.